Liahona

 We are called to be engaged in the rescue of others—to hear the bell sounds from within and to minister to the least, the last, and the lost—at home, at church, at work, or in our communities.
 There is no one excused from that mission or who does not have the ability to honor it with God’s help.

 May we work to honor, serve, and build life within family, the workplace, our communities, and in the Church.
 As one who has been ordained to bear an especial witness of the living reality of Christ, I offer you my testimony that He lives.
 He is all powerful.
 He desires to empower your life.
 As you strive to be Christlike, I testify that you will be blessed with every needed effectual door and miracles.
-As you strive live to by covenant, not convenience, you will be made to impact all you touch for good.
+As you strive to live by covenant, not convenience, you will be made to impact all you touch for good.
 You will receive the needed courage and voice to set aside adversity, to honor and save life, to guard family, and to frame a better and peaceful tomorrow.

 God is able to make much more of your life than you can alone.
 My prayer is that your desire will be to meet the challenge of your day and emerge the child of God you are, being one with Him throughout your life and becoming who God would have you become.